 I wasn’t very familiar with the term “double-stick” when I went through my anesthesia residency.
 Although we did the typical “big cases” and trauma, we did not routinely place two central lines in a single vein of the same patient.
 In my current practice, however, it is very common to place two central venous catheters… Continue reading Should You Double-Stick Your Central Lines?

-If you want to know what type of central venous catheter your patient needs, this is the place to start.
+This is the place to start if you want to know what type of central venous catheter your patient needs.
 The first step of central venous catheter placement is confirming the patient actually needs a central venous catheter and consents to the procedure.
 Once you know that your patient needs a central line, the question… Continue reading 7 Different Types of Central Venous Catheters

 If you have ever tried to place an IV or use an angiocatheter to access the vein for a central line, you familiar with the experience of a “dry thread.”
 A “dry thread” is the experience of getting a flash confirming that you are in the vein, but the catheter is placed What is a… Continue reading Why you dry thread your IVs and angiocatheters